Making Tax Digital

 What is Making Tax Digital?

-Making Tax Digital is one of the largest and most significant changes to tax legislation for decades, with a major impact on accountants and their clients.
+Making Tax Digital (MTD) is one of the largest and most significant changes to tax legislation for decades, with a major impact on accountants and their clients.
 It is a shift in how the tax system works, fulfilling HMRC’s ambition to become one of the most digitally advanced tax administrations in the world.

 Which taxes are going digital?